srnortw/mobilenetv2-multiclass-tensorflow-pipeline/README.md

 (mean,standard deviation,skewness,kurtosis)

 3-Image Processing
-Each image is processed with the following enhancements by entering image,feature wise normalized histogram(rgb) moments,batch size in order:
+Each image is processed by entering image,feature wise normalized histogram(rgb) moments,batch size.
+Following enhancements in order:

 Histogram Equalization:
 We apply histogram equalization on the Y channel of the YUV color space to avoid shifting the color balance.